cjolson1/Khan-Academy-Infections/README.md

 One key aspect of `limited_infection` is the idea of `preference`; it allows for us give direction to our infection and drive it from patient zero's coaches or students.
 The `preference`s we can choose from are the Strings `"child"` or `"parent"`, which tells the program to explore patient zero's children or parents, respectively.
 The final parameter is the `number_of_users`, which is an integer input that gives the program the upper bound on the number of users it can infect.

 The functionality of `limited_infection` follows the direction given by the `preference`.
 It attempts to iteratively infect all the users in the specified direction, and if it can, will try to infect all the newly-infected users' users in the specified direction, etc. until it reaches a point where the number of users queued to be infected would put the number of infected users over the upper-bound given by `number_of_users`.
 In which case, the program iteratively seeks to fill the remaining infections exactly amongst the users' relevant people, and if it cannot, it will not.
+After completing this process, it prints out which users have been infected.

 ### **`visualize`**